CS411DSO-SP23/AbiVenkat_WanyueWang/README.md

 ### Widget 3:

+It's important to know for a student what areas of research a faculty member is most relevant with.
+Often something like a keyword relevant citation score could be proven to be a useful metric to see how many citations a faculty member is cited for regarding a particular relevant keyword.

-To ascertain what areas of research a faculty member is most familiar with we implemented a method to retirieve a faculty member's keyword relevant citation score.
-This is then displayed in a graph in descending order.
+The user can input a faculty name to retirieve a faculty member's keyword relevant citation score for the specific keywords the faculty is relevant with.
+This result is then displays as a graph in descending order to give the user a more holistic look about the faculty member's works.

 ### Widget 4: